Sianne Ngai — Research Notes

 The Deeper Pattern

-Ngai argues her aesthetic categories process capitalism.
-The disempowerment categories process AI’s role in late capitalism — the commodification of judgment, the outsourcing of agency, the gimmickification of truth.
+The disempowerment categories process AI’s role in late capitalism — commodification of judgment, outsourcing of agency, gimmickification of truth.
 AI assistants are the ultimate aesthetic objects of hypercommodified life: cute (we project onto them), zany (they perform our labor), gimmicky (their competence is ontologically unstable).

 This isn’t a stretch — it’s what Ngai’s framework was built to see.
 Her categories describe “the hypercommodified, data-mined, performance-driven world.”
 AI assistants are that world made interactive.

-What would Ngai’s “interesting” map to?
-Perhaps the best-case scenario — the AI conversation that produces genuine curiosity, “pleasure in search of a concept,” the elliptical “that’s interesting…” that invites further dialogue rather than foreclosing it.
-If the disempowerment cases are cute/zany/gimmick gone wrong, is the empowering case the “interesting”?
+Open thread: What would “interesting” map to?
+The best-case scenario — AI conversation producing genuine curiosity, “pleasure in search of a concept,” inviting further dialogue rather than foreclosing it.

 Q: "am I a gimmick?"